Last Updated on February 18, 2022 by Mary Pressler

-Average Electricity Costs & The Effect of Energy Deregulation
+Average US Electricity Costs & The Effect of Energy Deregulation

 The History of Energy Deregulation in the United States

-Electric utilities operated as state-regulated monopolies during most of the 20th century, controlling the entire electricity supply chain: generation, transmission, distribution, metering and billing.
-However, oil sector volatility raised electricity prices after the 1970s, and deregulation was introduced to create a more competitive and efficient energy sector.
+Electric utilities operated as state-regulated monopolies during most of the 20th century.
+This means a single company could control the entire power supply chain in a state or region: generation, transmission, distribution, metering and billing.
+However, volatility in the oil sector raised electricity prices after the 1970s, and states started to break down these monopolies.

 Consumer Choice Electricity

-Since deregulation seeks to increase efficiency in the energy sector, transmission and distribution remain under the control of a regulated utility company.
-The alternative would be allowing electricity providers to build individual power grids, which is neither practical nor financially viable.
-Energy consumers in deregulated states purchase electricity from their electricity retailer of choice, and pay a transmission and distribution fee to the utility company serving their area.
+Since deregulation seeks to increase efficiency in the power sector, transmission and distribution remain under the control of a regulated utility company.
+The alternative would be letting electricity providers build competing power grids, which is neither practical nor financially viable.
+Energy consumers in deregulated states purchase electricity from their electricity retailer of choice, and pay a transmission and distribution fee to the transmission and distribution utility serving their area.

 Read more about the US states with deregulated energy.